 European Fire Ants

-The European fire ant, Myrmica rubra, was first recorded in BC in 2010 and has since been confirmed in several isolated locations in Vancouver, North Vancouver, Burnaby, Richmond, Chilliwack, and Victoria.
+The European fire ant, Myrmica rubra, was first recorded in BC in 2010 and has since been confirmed in several isolated locations in Vancouver, North Vancouver, Burnaby, Richmond, Chilliwack, Victoria and Courtenay.
+The fire ant is likely to occur in other neighbouring municipalities.
+European fire ants prefer moist environments, making irrigated lawns and gardens on the West Coast of BC an ideal place to become established.
+Fire ants were recently reported in Naramata, but this is considered to be a unique, isolated case as generally the BC interior is too dry for them to survive.
 The species is native to Europe and Asia and was first introduced to eastern North America in the 1900s.
 Over the past ten years it has become a significant pest in a number of states in the US and Canadian provinces.

 If you think you have European fire ants on your property the first thing you should do is confirm their identity.
 Some native species of ant look similar or may behave in a similar way so it's important to confirm which species you have before attempting any control methods.
-Thompson Rivers University and the Provincial Ministry of Agriculture are able to provide this service free of charge, all you need to do is collect some samples and ship them to one of two locations.
+Identification services are provided free of charge, all you need to do is collect some samples and ship them to one of three locations.

 Public submissions of ant samples will be useful for establishing how widespread this species is in BC and could help determine the best options for control.
 Your personal information as well as the exact location of any positively identified fire ant colonies will be kept confidential.
 However, a list of regions or municipalities where fire ants have been confirmed may be made public in order to facilitate outreach and control activities.